Bath School of Art and Design

-Bath School of Art and Design is an art college in Bath, England, now known separately as the Bath School of Art and the Bath School of Design.
-It forms part of the Bath Spa University whose main campus is located a few miles from the City at Newton Park, between Newton St Loe and Corston, in North Somerset, just outside the city of Bath.
-Bath School of Art is based at the new, award-winning Locksbrook Campus, on the river Avon, in the west of the city.
-Bath School of Design is spread across Locksbrook and Sion Hill Campuses.
-The present Heads of School are Dan Allen (School of Art) and Kerry Curtis (School of Design).
+Bath School of Art and Design is an art college in Bath, England, now known separately as the Bath School of Art, Film and Media and the Bath School of Design.
+It forms part of the Bath Spa University whose main campus is a few miles from the city centre at Newton Park.
+The two schools are based at the Locksbrook Campus, on the River Avon, in the west of the city.
+The Heads of School are Darren Kerr (School of Art, Film and Media) and Kristin Doern (School of Design).

 History

-The school was founded as Bath School of Art in 1852 following The Great Exhibition of 1851.
+Bath School of Art was founded in 1852 following The Great Exhibition of 1851.
 The Bath Directory for 1856 shows its location at Weymouth House (roughly the rear of the present Marks and Spencers store) and its Master as Anthony Carey Stannus, an Irish painter noted for marine scenes and who later helped establish a society which evolved into the Royal Ulster Academy.
 By the 1858 edition he had been succeeded by John J. Drummond, who by 1860 had set up his own Mr Drummond's School of Art at 3 Bladud Buildings, and later (1862) at 5 Princes Buildings almost opposite.

 The original School moved to Hetling House, Westgate Buildings, an ancient building which George Newenham Wright in his Historic Guide to Bath (1864) says had been garrisoned for the Royalists in the Civil War, adding that "the School of Design now occupies the principal and older part".
 The Master for a few years was John Hill, who later continued as a private tutor and artist at his home in Combe Down until about 1884.
 The School's syllabus was "in connection with Marlborough House", which meant the Government School of Design and Practical Art.